alibenmessaoud/examples/trivial-calc/README.markdown

 can add two numbers, and a command line client that can be used to invoke the service.

 ### Build ###

-All the dependencies are packaged with this example so just run ant from the top level gateway directory

-Where $CALC is the directory in which this file resides.
+All the dependencies are packaged with this example so just run ant from the top level directory (where $CALC is the directory in which this file resides).

     $ cd $CALC/calc
     $ ant

 Now we create the required repository indexes.

+    $pwd
+      $CALC/calc
-    $ cd $CALC/calc
+    $
     $ $FABRIC/bin/posh -c index calc build/lib build/lib/index-nim.xml

 ## Running the example